puzzle/ansible-training/content/en/docs/03/_index.en.md

 ```
 {{% /details %}}

+### Task 3

+* Search through the online documentation for special (magical) variables.
+* Which special variable could you use to set the `hostname` on each of the servers using the information in the `inventory` file?

 {{% details title="Solution Task 3" %}}

 * See Ansible docs for special variables: [Special Variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html)
 * `inventory_hostname` contains the name of the managed host from the inventory file and can be used to set the hostname on the servers.

 {{% /details %}}

+### Task 4

+* Try to find an appropriate Ansible module to complete Task 3.
+Find out what parameters the module accepts.
+* This module will try to make changes to the `/etc/hostname` file.
+What options should you use with the `ansible` command to make that work?

 {{% details title="Solution Task 4" %}}